homeostatic/Rpi/README.md

 teensy4.0                              -  M8 tracker Headless hardware

-adafruit ItsyBitsy 5v                  - Custom USB HID (keypad)

-      this arduino board has a chip on it which lets it act as a plug and play "keyboard" which is maybe not really needed but makes it very simple to integrate into the setup.
+adafruit ItsyBitsy 5v                  - Custom USB HID (keypad), this arduino board has a chip on it which lets it act as a plug and play "keyboard" which is maybe not really needed but makes it very simple to integrate into the setup.

 USB Audio IO  (cheap junk from amazon)